 - Reliance on Exports.
 South Korea's economy relies heavily on exports, which can be detrimental when the global economy is contracting.

 Investing in South Korean ETFs

 The iShares MSCI South Korea Index Fund (EWY) is the most popular South Korean ETF with a $2.85 billion net asset value and 106 holdings, as of October 2012.
-While the fund's expense ratio is only 0.59%, investors should be wary of its 21.9% exposure to Samsung Electronics and somewhat overweight exposure to the Information sector at 32.44%.
+While the fund's expense ratio is only 0.59 percent, investors should be wary of its 21.9 percent exposure to Samsung Electronics and somewhat overweight exposure to the Information sector at 32.44 percent.